ajalan065/aspire/README.md

 }
 </pre>
 <br>
     c.
 This will return an object in JSON format.
 Please note the loan id under the attribute `id`.
-This will be used in endpoints to approve / repay installments.
+This will be used in endpoints to approve / repay installments.<br>
 3. To approve loan:<br>
     a.
 Logout from existing session using the below.
 Endpoint `DELETE http://localhost:3000/users/sign_out`<br>
     b.
 Login using admin as shown in Step 1(c).<br>